-Understanding FCAT Reports 2004 has been prepared so you can familiarize yourself with the 2004 FCAT reports and help parents and students understand them.
+Understanding FCAT Reports 2005 has been prepared so you can familiarize yourself with the 2005 FCAT reports and help parents and students understand them.
 The booklet includes sample reports, explanatory text, a glossary of assessment terms, and information about the Sunshine State Standards content assessed on the FCAT.
+Information about the content of the new FCAT NRT administered in 2005, the Stanford Achievement Test, Tenth Edition (Stanford 10 or SAT10), is also included.